Coordination and Sophistication

 Abstract

-How coordination can be achieved in isolated, one-shot interactions without com- munication and in the absence of focal points is a long-standing question in game theory.
-We show that a cost-benefit approach to reasoning in strategic settings deliv- ers sharp theoretical predictions that address this central question.
+How coordination can be achieved in isolated, one-shot interactions without communication and in the absence of focal points is a long-standing question in game theory.
+We show that a cost-benefit approach to reasoning in strategic settings delivers sharp theoretical predictions that address this central question.
 In particular, our model predicts that, for a large class of individual reasoning processes, coordination in some canonical games is more likely to arise when players perceive heterogeneity in their cognitive abilities, rather than homogeneity.
-In addition, and perhaps contrary to common perception, it is not necessarily the case that being of higher cognitive sophistication is beneficial to the agent: in some coordination games, the opposite is true.
-We show that sub jects’ behavior in a laboratory experiment is consistent with the predictions of our model, and present evidence against alternative coordination mechanisms.
-Overall, the empirical results strongly support our model.
+In addition, and perhaps contrary to common perception, it is not necessarily the case that being of higher cognitive sophistication is beneficial to the agent: in a variation of the Battle of the Sexes that we construct, for instance, the strategic advantage is reversed.
+We show that subjects’ behavior in a laboratory experiment is consistent with the predictions of our model, and present evidence against alternative coordination mechanisms.

 Subscribe to our newsletter